NicoloMoretti/barracks/docs/scripting-guide.md

 up-get-search-state

-## commands not currently planned to be added
+## Commands not currently planned to be added
 up-get-threat-data
 up-get-victory-data
 set-shared-goal,  shared-goal (to be replaced with some convention)